nihithreddy/nihithreddy/README.md

 - 🔭 I’m currently working as a Software Engineer
 - 🌱 I’m currently learning about Cloud (AWS) and Backend Development
+- I'm also a AWS Certified Cloud Practitioner.